Investment Opportunities - Choose Brisbane

 The city offers a cosmopolitan urban lifestyle, with weekend getaways from coastal escapes to rural retreats a short drive away.
 With year round sunshine filled days and clear blue skies, it’s no wonder Brisbane locals say “Beautiful one day, perfect the next.”

-Brisbane has a sophisticated modern economy and cultural diversity, with about a quarter of residents are born overseas.
+Brisbane has a sophisticated modern economy and cultural diversity, with nearly a third of residents are born overseas.
 World-class industry capabilities support its growing reputation as a global investment destination.
 The city continues to be become more globally connected, with increasing transportation links and flights to the Asia-Pacific.
 It is also the closest major Australian capital city to Asia.

 There are five main urban centres which you may choose to live in, each with their own local council.
 Each council has information on their website for residents, things to do and business support.
 These areas are also all connected by Translink train and bus services.

 Ipswich is the oldest provincial city in Queensland with a history dating back 1904 and a population of 222,307.
 Ipswich City Council is the local government body and this area is located in the south-west of Brisbane’s metropolitan area.
 The population is estimated to more than double by 2031, especially with the continued development of the Greater Springfield.
 For what’s on in Ipswich, see Discover Ipswich.

 Logan is a young city with more than 300,000 people from 217 different cultures and it is located in the south of Brisbane’s metropolitan area.
 It also shares a border with the Gold Coast.
 Learn more about living in Logan on the Logan City Council’s website and Visit Logan.
 Other useful websites include Office of Economic Development which provides business support and investment assistance.